David Nott

-David Malcolm Nott OBE OStJ FRCS (born 1956) is a Welsh consultant surgeon who works mainly in London hospitals as a general and vascular surgeon, but also volunteers to work in disaster and war zones.
-Having recognised that training others could greatly increase his capacity to help, Nott established the David Nott Foundation, along with his wife Elly, to organise training in emergency surgery for others working in war and disaster zones.
-He has been honoured for this dangerous work and is now often styled the "Indiana Jones of surgery".
+David Malcolm Nott OBE OStJ FRCS (born 1956) is a Welsh consultant surgeon who mainly works in London hospitals as a general and vascular surgeon, but also volunteers to work in disaster and war zones.
+Having recognised that training others could greatly increase his capacity to help, Nott established the David Nott Foundation, along with his wife, to organise training in emergency surgery for others working in war and disaster zones.
+He has been honoured for this work, and has been called the "Indiana Jones of surgery".

 Education and family

 Nott was born in Carmarthen in 1956 and lived with his grandparents at Trelech, near Carmarthen, until the age of four.
 He then lived in the Midlands and Rochdale from where he attended Hulme Grammar School.
 His father, Malcolm George Nott, was born in Burma and educated in Madras, India, and was half-Indian and half-Burmese.
 He was an orthopaedic and trauma surgeon, specialising in hip replacement; his mother, born Yvonne Jones, was a nurse from Wales.
 His father encouraged Nott to follow him into a medical career, and also inspired his son's later war work by taking him to see the 1984 film The Killing Fields.

 Nott was not successful at school initially but, after resitting his A-Levels, he studied medicine at the universities of St Andrews and Manchester, graduating in 1981.

 As a child, often left on his own, Nott was fascinated with building model aircraft and later learned to fly, gaining both a private pilot licence and a commercial pilot licence.
 He became an air transport pilot and flew for Hamlin Jet in Luton, as a side job, for about ten years.